Church Brampton

-Church Brampton is a village in West Northamptonshire in England.
+Church Brampton is a village and former civil parish, now in the parish of Church with Chapel Brampton, in the West Northamptonshire unitary authority area of Northamptonshire, England.
 Together with nearby Chapel Brampton the two villages are known as The Bramptons.
 At the time of the 2001 census, the parish's population was 251 people.
-At the 2011 census the population was included in the civil parish of Church with Chapel Brampton.
+On 1 April 2009 the parish was abolished and merged with Chapel Brampton to form "Church with Chapel Brampton".

 The villages name means 'Broom farm/settlement'.

 Its church, St. Botolph's, dates back to the early 13th century.
 Just outside the village are two golf clubs, Church Brampton's Northamptonshire County Golf Course and the Brampton Heath golf course, a public course.